• Facebook

 The other day, someone in the Puttyverse started a discussion in the forum asking what a “puttypeep” is.
 English wasn’t their native language and they didn’t quite get it.

 I posted a reply and then realized how helpful it might be to share my response here on the blog.
-I bet she isn’t the only person who’s been wondering.
+I bet that aren’t the only person who’s been wondering.

-I was brainstorming by using my favourite brainstorming tool, thesaurus.com, and I came across this entry.
+I had an idea for a website to help support people like me who have multiple passions and curiosities.
+It was 2010, and my new passion project needed a name.
+I was using my favourite brainstorming tool, thesaurus.com, and I came across this entry.
 Here are some of synonyms they list for puttylike:

 accomplished, adaptable, all-around, functional, gifted, resourceful, skilled, skillful, talented, able, adroit, all-purpose, ambidextrous, conversant, dextrous, ingenuous, many-sided, multifaceted.

-It’s funny because “puttylike” isn’t actually in the dictionary even though it is in the thesaurus.
-But I’m defining it in my forthcoming book as follows:
+It’s funny because puttylike isn’t actually in the dictionary, even though it is in the thesaurus.
+But here’s how I define it in How to Be Everything:

-I can’t believe I’m doing this, but here is a video that I posted on the sidebar when I first launched Puttylike in September 2010, six years ago.
-Please enjoy the hair:
+I can’t believe I’m doing this, but here is a video that I posted on the sidebar when I first launched Puttylike in September 2010.
+Please enjoy baby Emilie, and their hair:

 Doing/being/exploring ALL THE THINGS is easier with a community!